Introduction

 Stabilisers

-I don’t have a dedicated TBC.
+I don’t use an external TBC.
+They cost too much money and it’s too risky finding a serviceable unit.
 My primary stabiliser is the Pioneer DVR-645H.
 For really bad/wobbly tapes, I use a Panasonic DMR-ES15 (in some limited scenarios, it can increase the brightness a little, so I avoid using it unless necessary).

 Digitisers

 My primary digitiser is the IOData GV-USB2.
-Other digitisers: Hauppauge USBLive-2 (needs a stabiliser before it in the workflow) Startech USB3HDCAP (good SD video capture, can capture HDMI but needs a splitter for signals from the EZ-48) Pinnacle USB-710: doesn’t work with Win 10 or 11 for analogue capture.
-Works well for DV>USB conversion.
+A great digitiser that just works.
+There is an issue with the 2021/112 and 114 driver but is easily countered.
+I have detailed instructions for the GV here.
+Other digitisers: Hauppauge USBLive-2 (for “average/wonky” tapes, it needs a stabiliser before it in the workflow) Startech USB3HDCAP (good SD video capture, can capture 480i/576i HDMI but needs a splitter for signals from the EZ-48) Pinnacle USB-710: doesn’t work for me with Win 10 or 11 for analogue capture.
+Works well for DV transfer via USB using the stock Pinnacle driver.

 Software and Workflow

-For analogue tapes, including Video8 and Hi8, I use this workflow: Windows 10 and 11.
-Brightness/Contrast adjustment prior to capture: Virtual Dub 2.
+Windows 10 and 11.
+Brightness/Contrast adjustment prior to capture: Virtual Dub 2, using the Histogram.
 Capture: AmarecTV.
-Processing: AVISynth for deinterlacing and advanced video restoration, VDub2 for opening the AVISynth scripts and cropping/resizing, Magix Movie Studio for editing (with Neat Video noise reduction and Mercalli stabiliser plugins).
+Processing: AVISynth for deinterlacing and advanced video restoration, VDub2 for opening the AVISynth scripts, further restoration (CCD filter and Colormil) and cropping/resizing, Magix Movie Studio for editing (with Neat Video noise reduction and Mercalli stabiliser plugins) and easily splitting large captures into individual files for batch export.
 Upscaling/export for Youtube and MP4 viewing: Magix Movie Studio.

 Results